sqlfluff/sqlfluff/docs/source/configuration.rst

     running `dbt debug --config-dir`.

-If your project requires that you pass variables to dbt through command line, you can specify them in `template:dbt:contex` section of `.sqlfluff`.
+If your project requires that you pass variables to dbt through command line, you can specify them in `template:dbt:context` section of `.sqlfluff`.
 See below configuration and its equivalend dbt command:

 .. code-block:: cfg